ParaCoToUl/noarr-structures/noarr/README.md

 ### Point

-A point is a structure hierarchy with no dimensions
+A point is a structure hierarchy with no dimensions.
+It has only a single scalar type